 Russell J. Fellows is a writer whose work includes multiple genres, but with one consistent focus: Hope.
 He has published several short stories with online magazines Ray Gun Revival and Bohemian Alien, and with the print anthology Thousand Faces.
-While each of those publishers no longer develop new material, the Fall 2009 print of Thousand Faces is still available for purchase on Amazon.
+Recently, he self-published his short stories The Piano Player and Yanka and the Dragons.

 Russell’s desire is simply to bring hope through story.
 The world is full of pain, fear, and hate, but it doesn’t have to be.
 With the powerful vehicle of story, hope can transform the life of a person, or an entire community.